 When you contact any company about improving your website rankings, usually the first thing that they will do is to examine your on-page elements.
 Most of the time, there are issues there that can be improved.
 Sometimes, there are epic fails on your site.
 We often see pages that fail to actually even mention the terms for which the company would like to be ranked for.
 This is particularly common when we see sites that “we did it ourselves” is the uttered phrase.
 We also see it often from web design companies that really don’t do or understand SEO.
 There’s a difference between pretty pictures and getting traffic to your site.
 Way too often, clients are wowed by some awesome graphics and cool looking page elements.
 UNFORTUNATELY, a lot of the time, those really way cool graphics are the focus of the page.
 Sadly, way cool graphics aren’t what drive traffic TO a site.
 They’re super once you GET a client ON the site, but they are much harder to get properly recognized and translate to Google rankings (or Bing/Yahoo rankings).

 That said, the first part of any serious campaign will be about getting proper keywords found and put in place on your website.
-One of the more common things we DO see, particularly on the “we did it ourselves” sites – besides NOT including the target keywords – is including a bunch of what we’ll call “industry specific terms”.
+One of the more common things we DO see, particularly on the “we did it ourselves” sites – besides NOT including the target keywords – is including a bunch of what we’ll call “industry-specific terms”.
 It’s probably similar to talking to an SEO come to think about it.
-Each industry has their own phrases – usually of a technical nature – that they use between themselves when discussing certain things – but no one outside of the industry has ANY clue what it means.
+Each industry has its own phrases – usually of a technical nature – that they use between themselves when discussing certain things – but no one outside of the industry has ANY clue what it means.
 And they surely will NOT be searching for it.
 They’ll be searching for more “human” terms.
 If in doubt, ask your neighbor how they would go about finding a particular service or product.
 Ask your family.
 Ask your friends.
 You’ll probably have an eye-opening experience.
-SEOs will often go to keyword tools like the Google Keyword tools.
+SEOs will often go to keyword tools like Google Keyword tools.
 Tools like that can indicate general search volume for any term and is a fairly reliable source of information to base any campaign on.

 This step can take anywhere from a few hours to a few days (and even more) depending on site size, complexity and format of your website.
 Your search engine company also has other clients – so keep in mind, unless you’re paying absolute top dollar, they DO have other responsibilities to their existing clients.
 During this time, if your site was really lacking, you may start to see some performance and rankings increase.
 Having optimized title tags is one of the most important things for your onsite optimization.
 This phase can also include modifying your site structure and URL paths.
 That can get more complex and most SEOs won’t go that direction unless there is a REALLY pressing reason.
 If your site only includes a dozen pages, it’s not a killer, but anything larger than that can be a time-consuming process.